Epilepsy Diagnostic Workup

 Sleep-Deprived EEG

-- Increases IED yield by 20–30% over routine EEG
+- Sleep-deprived EEG adds ~20% incremental yield over routine awake EEG

 - Particularly useful for: suspected IGE (JME, CAE), temporal lobe epilepsy, nondiagnostic routine EEG